vmware-archive/AndroidIntelliJStarter/README.md

 ## 3. Robolectric
 **Don't open IntelliJ yet.**

 Robolectric is a git submodule in this project.
-By default, submodules/robolectric is a read-only clone of http://github.com/pivotal/robolectric (HEAD).
+By default, submodules/robolectric is a non-pushable clone of http://github.com/pivotal/robolectric (HEAD).
 If you want to fork robolectric (recommended) skip to *Forking Robolectric* below.